tigr0w/BC-SECURITY_Empire/README.md

 ```

 Check out the [Empire Docs](https://bc-security.gitbook.io/empire-wiki/) for more instructions on installing and using with Empire.
-For a complete list of the 4.0 changes, see the [changelog](./changelog).
+For a complete list of changes, see the [changelog](./changelog).

 Join us in [our Discord](https://discord.gg/P8PZPyf) to with any comments, questions, concerns, or problems!

 ## Starkiller
 <div align="center"><img width="125" src="https://github.com/BC-SECURITY/Starkiller/blob/master/src/assets/icon.png"></div>

-[Starkiller](https://github.com/BC-SECURITY/Starkiller) is a GUI for PowerShell Empire that interfaces remotely with Empire via its API.
+[Starkiller](https://github.com/BC-SECURITY/Starkiller) is a web application GUI for PowerShell Empire that interfaces remotely with Empire via its API.
 Starkiller can be ran as a replacement for the Empire client or in a mixed environment with Starkiller and Empire clients.
+As of 5.0, Starkiller is packaged in Empire as a git submodule and doesn't require any additional setup.

 ## Contribution Rules
 See [Contributing](./.github/CONTRIBUTING.md)